Alex Meyer, Champion Open Water Swimmer & 2012 US Olympian: A Day in the Life Video & Interview

 At first, it didn’t feel much different.
 Many of my friends were still on the Varsity team at Harvard, I lived close to the pool, and pretty much just substituted naps in place of class time.
 But over the last few years, I’ve taken on more of a coaching and mentoring role with the team, stepped up my dryland training, and have devoted more time to keeping up swimming-related business.

-2. Practically speaking, how do you make it as a pro?
+2. Practically speaking, how do you make it work as a professional swimmer?
 What sacrifices do you have to make?

 Most of my income comes from the Athlete Partnership Agreement, for which I am grateful.
 Additionally, I receive some sponsorship and prize money and even teach a few private lessons here and there for some extra cash.
 Living in the Boston area is expensive, so there isn’t a lot of discretionary spending in my budget!

 3. Was there anything about life as a professional athlete that surprised you?

 I guess I thought it was just going to be eat-sleep-swim, so I was surprised by how many little things I need to constantly keep up with on the business end.
 I think I became more aware of these once I realized how much I had neglected them in the first year or two after graduation.
 As in swimming, I’m constantly learning from my mistakes!

 4. How has training for World Cup racing and the Olympics changed your life?

 Well, if I have to shorten that answer to a few sentences, it would go something like this: Swimming has enriched my life tremendously in many ways and given great meaning and purpose to it.
 I’ve learned universal and translatable life skills through the process of pursuing my goals in swimming.
 And most importantly, I’ve met many amazing lifelong friends through this sport.